-In addition to CCA.4B.2 the fault ride through requirements applicable for Offshore Generating Units, and Offshore Power Park Modules during balanced voltage dips which occur at the LV Side of the Offshore Platform and have durations greater than 140ms and up to 3 minutes are defined in CC.6.3.15.2 (b) (i) and Figure 7 which is reproduced in this Appendix as Figure CC.A.4B.3 and termed the voltage-duration profile.
+In addition to CC.A.4B.2 the fault ride through requirements applicable to Offshore Synchronous Generating Units during balanced voltage dips which occur at the LV Side of the Offshore Platform and having durations greater than 140ms and up to 3 minutes are defined in CC.6.3.15.2 (1b) and Figure 7a which is reproduced in this Appendix as Figure CC.A.4B3.1 and termed the voltage-duration profile.

 This profile is not a voltage-time response curve that would be obtained by plotting the transient voltage response at the LV Side of the Offshore Platform to a disturbance.
-Rather, each point on the profile (i.e. the heavy black line) represents a voltage level and an associated time duration which connected Offshore Generating Units, or Offshore Power Park Modules must withstand or ride through.
+Rather, each point on the profile (i.e. the heavy black line) represents a voltage level and an associated time duration which connected Offshore Synchronous Generating Units must withstand or ride through.

-Figures CC.A.4B.3 (a), (b) and (c) illustrate the meaning of the voltage-duration profile for voltage dips having durations greater than 140ms.
+Figures CC.A.4B3.2 (a), (b) and (c) illustrate the meaning of the voltage-duration profile for voltage dips having durations greater than 140ms.